Maxime Prévot: Political career

+Following the 2019 electoral defeat, the cdH undertook a major political reorganization.
+In 2022, the party was renamed Les Engagés, adopting a new political identity and moving away from its traditional Christian-democratic positioning towards a more socially liberal and progressive orientation.
+The party also left the European People's Party and joined the European Democratic Party at the European level.

+Prévot was re-elected to the Chamber of Representatives in the 2024 federal election, in which Les Engagés doubled its number of seats.
+Following eight months of coalition negotiations, a government agreement was reached on 31 January 2025.
+Les Engagés obtained three ministerial positions among those allocated to French-speaking parties.
+On 3 February 2025, Prévot relinquished the presidency of Les Engagés and became Deputy Prime Minister and Minister of Foreign Affairs, European Affairs and Development Cooperation in the De Wever Government.

 Political positions

-Prévot has been described as coming from the more centre-right camp of the cdH with some of his ideas being close to those of the Mouvement Réformateur.
-However, he has also described himself as holding progressive opinions on some issues.
+Prévot has been described as belonging to the more centre-right camp of the cdH with some of his ideas being close to those of the Mouvement Réformateur.
+At the same time, he has described himself as holding progressive views on a number of social and political issues.

-Following poor results for the cdH during the 2019 elections, Prévot announced a plan to rejuvenate and reorganize the party, including updating its policies and changing its identity and branding.
-In 2022, the party announced it would change its name from the cdH to Les Engagés.

 Prévot condemned the March 2025 Israeli attacks on the Gaza Strip, adding that Israel's blocking of humanitarian aid to Palestinians was "a serious violation of international law".

 In September 2025, Prévot announced that Belgium will recognise Palestine as a state at the United Nations General Assembly and will impose 12 "firm" sanctions against Israel.

-In October 2025, Prévot condemned the massacre in Al-Fashir, Sudan.
+In October 2025, Prévot condemned the massacre in El Fasher, Sudan.

+Personal life

+Prévot has been married to Nathalie Lusson, an auditor, since August 2018.
+He has a daughter, Valentine, from a previous relationship.
+Nathalie has two children from a previous marriage, making the couple a blended family of three children.